annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 ### Year 2018

-1. “Access to affordable, reliable, sustainable and modern energy is the sine qua non to achieve Sustainable Development Goals (SDGs).”
-Comment on the progress made in India in this regard.
-(150 words)
-2. Comment on the important changes introduced in respect of the Long-term Capital Gains Tax (LCGT) and Dividend Distribution Tax (DDT) in the Union Budget for 2018-2019.
-(150 words)
-3. What do you mean by Minimum Support Price (MSP)?
-How will MSP rescue the farmers from the low income trap?
-(150 words)
-4. Examine the role of supermarkets in supply chain management of fruits, vegetables and food items.
-How do they eliminate number of intermediaries?
-(150 words)
-5. Discuss the work of ‘Bose-Einstein Statistics’ done by Prof. Satyendra Nath Bose and show how it revolutionized the field of Physics.
-(150 words)
-6. What are the impediments in disposing the huge quantities of discarded solid wastes which are continuously being generated?
-How do we remove safely the toxic wastes that have been accumulating in our habitable environment?
-(150 words)
-7. What is wetland?
-Explain the Ramsar concept of ‘wise use’ in the context of wetland conservation.
-Cite two examples of Ramsar sites from India.
-(150 words)
-8. Sikkim is the first ‘Organic State’ in India.
-What are the ecological and economical benefits of Organic State?
-(150 words)
-9. The China-Pakistan Economic Corridor (CPEC) is viewed as a cardinal subset of China’s larger ‘One Belt One Road’ initiative.
-Give a brief description of CPEC and enumerate the reasons why India has distanced itself from the same.
-(150 words)
-10. Left Wing Extremism (LWE) is showing a downward trend, but still affects many parts of the country.
-Briefly explain the Government of India’s approach to counter the challenges posed by LWE.
-(150 words)
-11. How are the principles followed by the NITI Aayog different from those followed by the erstwhile Planning Commission in India?
-(250 words)
-12. How would the recent phenomena of protectionism and currency manipulations in world trade affect macroeconomic stability of India?
-(250 words)
-13. Assess the role of National Horticulture Mission (NHM) in boosting the production, productivity and income of horticulture farms.
-How far has it succeeded in increasing the income of farmers?
-(250 words)
-14. How has the emphasis on certain crops brought about changes in cropping patterns in recent past?
-Elaborate the emphasis on millets production and consumption.
-(250 words)
-15. Why is there so much activity in the field of biotechnology in our country?
-How has this activity benefitted the field of biopharma?
-(250 words)
-16. With growing energy needs should India keep on expanding its nuclear energy programme?
-Discuss the facts and fears associated with nuclear energy.
-(250 words)
-17. How does biodiversity vary in India?
-How is the Biological Diversity Act, 2002 helpful in conservation of flora and fauna?
-(250 words)
-18. Describe various measures taken in India for Disaster Risk Reduction (DRR) before and after signing ‘Sendai Framework for DRR (2015-2030)’.
-How is this framework different from ‘Hyogo Framework for Action, 2005’?
-(250 words)
-19. Data security has assumed significant importance in the digitized world due to rising cyber crimes.
-The Justice B. N. Srikrishna Committee Report addresses issues related to data security.
-What, in your view, are the strengths and weaknesses of the Report relating to protection of personal data in cyber space?
-(250 words)
-20. India’s proximity to two of the world’s biggest illicit opium-growing states has enhanced her internal security concerns.
-Explain the linkages between drug trafficking and other illicit activities such as gunrunning, money laundering and human trafficking.
-What counter-measures should be taken to prevent the same?
-(250 words)

-21. Safeguarding Indian heritage is need for the moment.
+1. Safeguarding Indian heritage is need for the moment.
 Discuss [150 words] 10
-22. Assess the importance of accounts of Chinese and Arab travellers in reconstructing the history of India.
+2. Assess the importance of accounts of Chinese and Arab travellers in reconstructing the history of India.
 [150 words] 10
-23. Throw light on the significance of Mahatma Gandhi’s thoughts in the present times.
+3. Throw light on the significance of Mahatma Gandhi’s thoughts in the present times.
 [150 words] 10
-24. Why is the Indian Regional Navigational Satellite System (IRNSS) needed?
+4. Why is the Indian Regional Navigational Satellite System (IRNSS) needed?
 How does it help in navigation?
 [150 words] 10
-25. Why is India taking a keen interest in the resources of the Arctic Region?
+5. Why is India taking a keen interest in the resources of the Arctic Region?
 [150 words] 10
-26. Define mantle plume and explain its role in plate tectonics.
+6. Define mantle plume and explain its role in plate tectonics.
 [150 words] 10
-27. What are the consequences of the spreading of ‘Dead Zones’ on the marine ecosystem?
+7. What are the consequences of the spreading of ‘Dead Zones’ on the marine ecosystem?
 [150 words] 10
-28. Comment: “The caste system is assuming new identities and associational forms.
+8. Comment: “The caste system is assuming new identities and associational forms.
 Hence, it cannot be eradicated in India.”
 [150 words] 10
-29. Explain why poverty still exists in India despite various government programmes for its eradication.
+9. Explain why poverty still exists in India despite various government programmes for its eradication.
 [150 words] 10
-30. How is the Indian concept of secularism different from the Western model?
+10. How is the Indian concept of secularism different from the Western model?
 Discuss.
 [150 words] 10
-31. Discuss how the Bhakti movement received a remarkable re-orientation with the advent of Sri Chaitanya Mahaprabhu.
+11. Discuss how the Bhakti movement received a remarkable re-orientation with the advent of Sri Chaitanya Mahaprabhu.
 [250 words] 15
-32. Discuss whether the formation of new states in recent times is beneficial for India’s economy.
+12. Discuss whether the formation of new states in recent times is beneficial for India’s economy.
 [250 words] 15
-33. Why was indentured labour taken by the British from India to other colonies?
+13. Why was indentured labour taken by the British from India to other colonies?
 Have they preserved their cultural identity there?
 [250 words] 15
-34. How can the water harvesting system be made effective in urban areas as the ideal solution for depleting groundwater resources in India?
+14. How can the water harvesting system be made effective in urban areas as the ideal solution for depleting groundwater resources in India?
 [250 words] 15
-35. Define the blue revolution and explain the problems and strategies for pisciculture development in India.
+15. Define the blue revolution and explain the problems and strategies for pisciculture development in India.
 [250 words] 15
-36. What is the significance of Industrial Corridors in India?
+16. What is the significance of Industrial Corridors in India?
 Identify them and explain their main characteristics.
 [250 words] 15
-37. Mention core strategies for transforming aspirational districts in India and explain the nature of convergence, collaboration, and competition for its success.
+17. Mention core strategies for transforming aspirational districts in India and explain the nature of convergence, collaboration, and competition for its success.
 [250 words] 15
-38. Substantiate: “Women’s movement in India has not addressed the issues of women of lower social strata.”
+18. Substantiate: “Women’s movement in India has not addressed the issues of women of lower social strata.”
 [250 words] 15
-39. Elucidate: “Globalization promotes cultural homogenization, but cultural specificities appear strengthened in Indian society.”
+19. Elucidate: “Globalization promotes cultural homogenization, but cultural specificities appear strengthened in Indian society.”
 [250 words] 15
-40. Argue: “Communalism arises either due to power struggle or relative deprivation.”
+20. Argue: “Communalism arises either due to power struggle or relative deprivation.”
 Provide suitable illustrations.
 [250 words] 15

 ---